🔭 Metrics Explorer Home Page

 This suggests that increased Facebook Spend drove attributed organic revenue - a big signal in understanding the halo effect of your paid ads on organic results.

 You can use the same tiles but select a different primary metric in order to see how these relationships change against each other.
-Using the same set of metrics, we've now selected AOV as our primary metric.
-Notice how all the tiles change to demonstrate their relationship against AOV.
+Using the same set of metrics, we've now selected average order value (AOV) as our primary metric.

 In this example, it's clear there's a strong positive relationship between AOV and CAC.
-This means as AOV goes up, so too does CAC.
+This means as AOV goes up, so does CAC.
 This makes sense - perhaps ads offering higher AOV bundles of products are less likely to draw in customers, meaning acquisition costs rise.

 For Attributed Revenue, there's a strong negative relationship with AOV.
 This probably means the brand is running some sort of discount through this time period - how else would the AOV be going up while revenue is going down?